TomasHubelbauer/ef-json-provider/README.md

 Maybe it will be better to try and get EF Core to run, then instrument the in memory provider and try to clone that.

+## To-do

+### Run the Pomelo provider side by side and trace both

+This will help figure out how to hook this one up.